Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 GSAP's Timeline System #

-GSAP uses imperative timelines with absolute control:
+GSAP uses imperative timelines with absolute control.
+Here's my Cursor Prompt Template for complex sequencing:

-// Playback control
+Playback control —

 - Absolute time positioning ("at 1.2 seconds, do this")